sgerrand/ex_incident_io/README.md

-Assuming that you've created and configured your incident.io API key as an environment variable named `INCIDENT_API_KEY`, you can create and read incidents as simply as the following example:
+Assuming that you've created and configured your incident.io API key as an environment variable named `INCIDENT_API_KEY`, you can create and read incidents as simply as the following example module:

 ```elixir
 defmodule MyIncidentIo do